Fisayo Adarabioyo: Early career

 Adarabioyo started his career at Manchester City, before moving to Birmingham City.
 After his release by Birmingham in March 2013, he went on trial with Manchester United in July and August 2013, but failed to earn a contract.

 He joined St Johnstone on January transfer deadline day of 2014, before signing for Crystal Palace later the same year.
 He did not make a senior appearance for any of these four clubs.

-Non-League football
+Non-league football

 Adarabioyo made his first appearance in senior football for Macclesfield Town, coming off the bench against Aldershot Town, having signed for them on 25 September 2015.
 After his release by Macclesfield Town, Adarabioyo joined National League North side AFC Fylde, where he made one appearance, coming off the bench against Curzon Ashton.

 NAC Breda

-On 16 August 2016, Adarabioyo signed a two-year deal with Eerste Divisie side NAC Breda.
+After a trial earlier in the summer with English club Crawley Town, on 16 August 2016, Adarabioyo signed a two-year deal with Eerste Divisie side NAC Breda.
 He made his debut 6 days later, on 22 August, coming on as a substitute for Manchester City loanee Brandon Barker.
 He scored his first goal for the club on 16 September, in the 94th minute of a 4–2 win over RKC Waalwijk.
 He was released by the club in 2018.